TheInsomniac/fnj-gallery/README.md

 If '"node_env": "development"' then json files will be written for the data received from Flickr to 'tmp' for inspection purposes and the JS files served will be non-minified for easier debugging.
-If '"runServer": false' as well then the webserver will not start either.
+If '"runServer": "false" as well then the webserver will not start either.
 The photoset/collection data will be written and then the app will exit.

 Else, set to "production" to disable this behavior.
 JSON files will not be written and JS files served will be the minified versions.